owncloud-archive/documentation/admin_manual/maintenance/upgrade.rst

 ``occ upgrade``
 is more reliable, especially on installations with large datasets and large numbers of users because it avoids the risk of PHP timeouts.

+.. note:: The ``occ`` command does not download ownCloud updates.
+You must first download the updated code, and then ``occ`` performs the final upgrade steps.

+The ``occ``
+command
-The ``occ`` command is in your ``owncloud/`` directory.
+is in your ``owncloud/`` directory.
 You must run it as your HTTP user.
 This example is for Debian/Ubuntu::